-My first visit to Jodhpur was more than 18 years back with a group of friends.
+My first visit to Jodhpur blue city of India was more than 18 years back with a group of friends from Delhi.
 Those days Google was not used for research.
 We use to refer to guidebooks and ask hotel’s front “What are the best places to visit in Jodhpur”.
 Gone are the days and now it’s much easier to plan the travel.

 After all these years Jodhpur was still fresh in my mind when I planned my recent solo trip.
 Over the years I matured as a traveler and gained the confidence to travel alone.
 I knew what I have to see in Jodhpur and what things I want to do in Jodhpur.
 This time I have not planned day wise because I have the flexibility to do things as I wish.
 Still, I have a list in my mind for the places to visit in Jodhpur.

 This is my list of 16 must do things and places to visit in Jodhpur

 I have been to many forts and exploring a fort is one of favorite activity when traveling.
 Based on my experience I can say one thing for sure that Mehrangarh Fort is by far one of the best forts I had visited so far.